UN says cholera and dengue outbreaks have been reported in eastern Sudan as conflict grinds on

 The reported figure was ''the tip of the iceberg'' as the actual number is much higher, given that most of the patients rely on home remedies and often do not go to hospitals, WHO said.

-The Sudanese doctors union says ''hundreds'' of dengue patients have died in the east of the country, describing the outbreak as ''a health crisis.''
-It did not give a timeframe for those fatalities or elaborate further but it said that most hospitals in Qadarif have been overwhelmed by patients.
+The Sudanese doctors union says ''hundreds'' of dengue patients have died in the country's east, describing the outbreak as ''a health crisis.''
+It did not give a time frame for the deaths but said most hospitals in Qadarif have been overwhelmed by patients.

+Heavy rains and flooding, meanwhile, have destroyed or damaged at least 13,000 houses in seven provinces across Sudan since July, according to the U.N.
+Office for the Coordination of Humanitarian Affairs.
+More than 72,000 people have been affected, OCHA said.

+The World Health Organization reported last month that while poverty and conflict remain enduring drivers for cholera around the world, more power storms and flooding from climate change are also fueling outbreaks.

 The conflict in Sudan has turned Khartoum and other urban areas into battlefields, wrecking civilian infrastructure and an already battered health care system.
 Without the basics, many hospitals and medical facilities have closed doors.